Greenville Technical Charter High School: College classes

 As part of the middle college program, students are encouraged to take college classes through Greenville Technical College for minimal fees; while the majority begin sophomore year, the Early College Cohort can begin as freshmen.
 Approximately 60% of students graduate from GTCHS with 24 or more college credits and GTCHS graduates high school students with Associate Degrees every year.

 Aviation and Science

 GTCHS was the first school in the state to pilot the AOPA Curriculum.
 This innovative career pathway leads to three possible outcomes: Pilot, Engineer, Aircraft Maintenance Technician.
-Whether students want to be certified in manned or unmanned flight, become an engineer or technician, or just learn more about science through the lens of aviation, this program promotes the skills they need for postsecondary careers in STEM.
+Whether students want to be certified in crewed flight or remote piloting, become an engineer or technician, or just learn more about science through the lens of aviation, this program promotes the skills they need for postsecondary careers in STEM.
 In addition to the course offerings through Greenville Technical College, there are also unique science course offerings such as Metereology, Astronomy, and Marine Biology at GTCHS.